Quantum Ising model on two dimensional anti-de Sitter space: Out-of-time-ordered Correlators

-\item Next, apply the necessary gates to compute the observable $W$ in the computational basis.
+\item The necessary gates are then applied to compute the observable $W$ in the computational basis.
 In our case, since $W=\sigma^z_i$, projective measurements of qubit $i$ allows us to compute $\langle W(t)\rangle =p_0 -p_1$, where $p_{0(1)}$ is the probability of measuring the qubit in the zero (one) state.
 We use $N_{\rm shots}=200$ for computing the expectation value of the operator.

-\item Likewise, with an inclusion of the $V$ operator after creating the random state $|\psi_1\rangle$ (Fig.~\ref{local_protocol2}) , previous two steps can be applied to compute $\langle V^\dagger W(t) V \rangle$.
+\item In a similar fashion, if we include the $V$ operator after creating the random state $|\psi_1\rangle$ (Fig.~\ref{local_protocol2}), the previous two steps can be applied to compute $\langle V^\dagger W(t) V \rangle$.

 \item The process is repeated $N_R=180$ times.
 Thus, measuring $\langle W \rangle$ (or $\langle VWV \rangle$) requires generating a total of $N_U=N_R \times N$ unitary matrices of size $2\times 2$, with each unitary matrix drawn randomly from the Circular Unitary Ensemble (CUE) \cite{mezzadri2006generate}.
-CUE($n$) represents a uniform distribution over the unitary square matrices of dimension $n$, known as the Haar measure on the unitary group $U(n)$.
+CUE($n$) represents a uniform distribution over the unitary square matrices of dimension $n$ -- the Haar measure of the unitary group $U(n)$.

 \item Finally, an ensemble average of the quantity $\overline{\langle W(t)\rangle_{u, \mathbf{k}_0} \langle V W(t) V\rangle_{u, \mathbf{k}_0}}$ is computed which is a measure of the modified OTOC of the zeroth order. \end{itemize} With the proper normalization, the modified OTOC of the zeroth order $O_{0}(t)$, can be described by the following equation